PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-09 11:18:08
+Last updated: 2024-04-09 11:18:40
-Random Quote: I cried my little black heart out.
-But tears don't fix anything.
-So I vowed to never do it again. - Wednesday Addams
+Random Quote: I don't need to be good at Math, I have beautiful hair. - Missy